Jefferson County Schools (Alabama): Current Board Members, Responsibilities, and Election

 The system is presided over by the elected Jefferson County Board of Education which is responsible for setting school policy, adoption of an annual operating budget, and broad issues usually dealt with by most school boards, such as construction of new schools, etc. The Board also relies on the guidance of the Superintendent in the making of many of those decisions. the work of the Board is financed by appropriations from the Alabama Legislature and a series of property taxes some of which are "district wide" and some of which are "county wide" in nature, plus the proceeds of a 1 cent sales tax.

 The Board consists of five members elected by Place Number in partisan elections for six year terms.
 While these races are usually decided in the respective party primaries almost none of the work or decisions of the Board are of a partisan nature.
 There is no limitation on the number of terms to which a member can be elected.
 Four of the five members (Places 1-4) are elected only by the voters of the areas actually served by the school board.
 The fifth member (Place 5) is elected collectively only by the voters of the 11 cities that have their own school systems.
 This configuration is mandated by State law.
 When vacancies occur during a term the remaining members of the Board have the power to appoint someone to the post for the remainder of the unexpired term.
 Two of the current members came to office in this manner when Ronnie Dixon was appointed to replace Dean Taylor, Jr. who died in office and Carita Venable replaced Jacqueline Smith who resigned.
 Officers of the board are elected for one-year terms from the five members.
 The immediate past President of the Board is Oscar Mann.
-The current President is Ronnie Dixon who was elected to the post in November, 2019.
+Ronnie Dixon who was elected to the post in November, 2019.
+In 2020, Carita Venable was elected President is the currently serving in that role.
+Oscar Mann is the current Vice-President.

 The current Board members, their party affiliation, and the designated Place Number when they appear on the ballot are as follows:

 (1) Dixon was appointed to the Board in May, 2016.

 (2) Venable was appointed to the Board in February, 2019.